kevinboone/txt2epub/README.md

 # fork
 This is a fork from the kevinboone/txt2epub program.
 The update adds a paragraph indent feature (enabled with -p or --para-indent).
 When enabled, the text will be formatted so that paragraphs are indented with no blank line space between.
 The update requires minor changes to the files main.c, text.c, and text.h.
-The locations of the changes are documented above the code block (click the ... box).
+The locations of the changes are documented above the code block for each file (click the 3-dots box ...).

 # txt2epub